 “At least it happens so rarely that we could never hope to observe it.”

 NASA’s Fermi-LAT space probe is currently measuring gamma rays.
-A number of research groups are now analysing the data.
+A number of research groups are now analyzing the data.

 “So far we have only seen noise.
-But one of the research groups claim they have observed a small, suspicious surplus of gamma rays from the centre of our galaxy.
+But one of the research groups claims they have observed a small, suspicious surplus of gamma rays from the center of our galaxy.
 Their observations may fit our models,” says the man behind the very difficult mathematical model for dark matter, associate professor in theoretical particle physics, Are Raklev.